 Here’s what we’ve learned

 Start with a bipartisan relationship.
-Whatever you’re undertaking, your team has to include a minimum of two people with an authentic ongoing relationship who disagree on politics.
+Whatever bridge-building effort you are undertaking, your team has to include a minimum of two people with an authentic ongoing relationship who disagree on politics.
 If your first try at this fails, try again.
 If you don’t have a relationship like this, build one.
 There is no group of politically likeminded people, no matter how well meaning, who will ultimately succeed in an endeavor lacking some honest feedback from the other side.
 Conservatives will probably be less intrigued by your idea (for reasons we touch on, below) so you might have to be creative in how you meet this requirement as you begin.
 But do meet it.
 You might also have to live with the idea that they’re less “in love” with your idea or project than you are at first.
 That’s all worth moving past because a truth-telling conservative partner will tell you important things that you will never imagine otherwise.

 Build an expanding bipartisan network incrementally.
 Depending on the durability you’re trying to achieve or the scale of your endeavor, consider growing an intermediate-sized ideologically and demographically diverse group that essentially creates the social “glue” that will ensure you draw from different tribes when you either go big or go long with the public.
 For us it was a bipartisan board of about 15 (the liberal partner in the original pair identified conservative friends and vice versa), then that group expanded to 75 “founders” before we did our first press release.
 To the extent you can, keep tapping pre-existing friendships to form the strongest base going forward.
 Early on, there was much vouching we had to do for each other with potential panelists, elected officials and members of the public.
 They were suspicious.